itsDionix/SimpleSystemId/README.md

 # SimpleSystemId
-Implementation of system identification given by y[n] = ay[n-1] + b for unkown a and b.
+Implementation of online system identification given by y[n] = ay[n-1] + b for unkown a and b.
 Implementted in C, includes a python tests script.